Clinical Team Leader - CAMHS High Intensity Unit

 Essential criteria

-• Demonstrable skills in written and spoken English to a standard which enables the post holder to carry out the full range of duties and responsibilities of the role effectively
+• Demonstrable skills in written and spoken English to a standard which enables the post holder to carry out the full range of duties and responsibilities of the role effectively.

 At Dorset HealthCare we want to offer all our staff the opportunity to work flexibly, putting health and wellbeing first, whilst continuing the delivery of excellent patient care.
 Flexible working looks different for everyone and we welcome applicants to discuss flexible working opportunities with the recruiting manager.